2025–26 UT Martin Skyhawks men's basketball team

-The 2025–26 UT Martin Skyhawks men's basketball team represents the University of Tennessee at Martin during the 2025–26 NCAA Division I men's basketball season.
-The Skyhawks are led by second-year head coach Jeremy Shulman, and play their home games at Skyhawk Arena located in Martin, Tennessee as members of the Ohio Valley Conference.
+The 2025–26 UT Martin Skyhawks men's basketball team represented the University of Tennessee at Martin during the 2025–26 NCAA Division I men's basketball season.
+The Skyhawks were led by second-year head coach Jeremy Shulman, and played their home games at Skyhawk Arena located in Martin, Tennessee as members of the Ohio Valley Conference.

 Previous season

 The Skyhawks finished the 2024–25 season 14–19, 9–11 in OVC play, to finish in eighth place.
-As the No. 8 seed in the OVC tournament, they defeated by Tennessee Tech in the first round, before losing in the quarterfinals to Little Rock.
+As the No. 8 seed in the OVC tournament, they defeated Tennessee Tech in the first round, before losing in the quarterfinals to Little Rock.

+Preseason

+On October 14, 2025, the OVC released their preseason polls.
+UT Martin was picked to finish eighth in the conference.